 - Beat the egg whites until they form soft peaks, then fold the batter.

 - Place into 1 1/2-quart baking dish and set in the pan of hot water that comes halfway up the sides.

 - Bake for 50-60 minutes.

 - Let cool.
-Serve either tepid or chilled with a pitcher of heavy cream.
+Serve either tepid or chilled and topped with my stabilized whipped cream.